 Recommendation

-In this Best Practices solution we don’t deliver preconfigured Time Profiles for Time Sheets.
-In order to create duration-based or clock-time-based profiles please refer to the configuration guide of building block 15V and/or to the Payroll TimeSheet QuickGuide, where in chapter Time Configuration Overview a description on how to create your time profile as per your requirements can be found.
+In this SAP Best Practices we don’t deliver preconfigured Time Profiles for Time Sheets.
+In order to create duration-based or clock-time-based profiles please refer to the Payroll TimeSheet QuickGuide, where in chapter Time Configuration Overview a description on how to create your time profile as per your requirements can be found.

 Procedure